alessgorgo/SimpleCrypt/readme.md

 # Documentation

 ## Overview

-**SimpleCrypt** is a lightweight terminal-based tool for encrypting and decrypting files and directories using **AES-256** encryption.
-Packaged as a shell script (`simplecrypt.sh`), it offers a simple and secure method for protecting sensitive data directly from the command line.
-With password-based encryption using **Argon2id** for enhanced security, user-friendly logging, backup functionalities, and customizable options, SimpleCrypt simplifies the management of your data security.
+SimpleCrypt is a robust Rust-based command-line application that provides secure file and directory encryption using AES-256-CBC with PBKDF2 key derivation.
+It offers comprehensive features for both individual files and entire directories with progress feedback and secure memory practices.

 ---